 - VaR is a method for assessing financial risk.
-It has become a standard tool for many financial firms, asset managers, and nonfinancial firms.
+It has become a standard tool for many financial firms, asset managers, and non-financial firms.
 Regulators worldwide are moving to encourage or enforce the use of VaR or similar risk measures. - Let X represent the daily profit or loss of a firm.
-Value at Risk (VaR) is the number ν satisfying
+Value at Risk (VaR) at a 95% confidence level is the number v satisfying